Shumookh/Hydro_Clean/README.md

 # Hydro_Clean
-Monitoring and tracking water quality through a system that uses artificial intelligence techniques to improve water quality by monitoring various water characteristics.
+  Water, a fundamental element of life, faces increasing pollution threats that compromise environmental sustainability.
+To address this challenge, our project explored the application of artificial intelligence techniques for real-time water quality analysis and prediction.
+By monitoring water quality parameters and detecting anomalies, our solution aims to provide timely alerts to authorities, enabling proactive responses to potential contamination events.
+Ultimately, this approach contributes to more efficient water treatment processes and sustainable water resource management.